Amparo Alonso Betanzos

-Amparo Alonso-Betanzos (born 1961) is a Spanish computer scientist and president of the Spanish Association for Artificial Intelligence.
+Amparo Alonso-Betanzos (born October 10, 1961) is a Spanish computer scientist and was president of the Spanish Association for Artificial Intelligence (2013-2021).

 Career

 She is a professor at University of A Coruña, where she leads the Laboratory for the Investigation and Development of Artificial Intelligence (LIDIA).
 Originally a chemical engineer, her research now focuses on artificial intelligence, specifically its medical applications.

 Achievements and honours

 In 1998, she was awarded the L'Oreal-UNESCO Award for Women In Science in Spain.